PauloOrtizF/predictive-brain-lab.github.io/lab_basics.md

 title: Lab Basics
 rank: 2
 ---
-This section will provide you with information regarding common technical practices within the lab.
-If what you are looking for is a more general introduction to our research group, you might want to look at our lab handbook[INSERT LINK WHEN READY].
+This section covers common research practices within the lab.
+For a general introduction to our research group, you might want to look at our lab handbook[INSERT LINK WHEN READY].

 ## Standard Operating Procedures

-At present, the members of the Predictive Brain lab often use similar, but not really standardised ways of processing their data.
-This will gradually change in the future, as we are committed to using standard operating procedures.
-These are thought to serve three purposes.
-First, they provide new researchers with easy-to-follow and easy-to-expand templates they can apply to their own research.
-Second, a standardised format for analysing data offers us all the ability to swiftly and easily exchange data with us and other labs.
-Lastly, standardised approaches offer the ability to compare the effects of different experiments.

-In what follows, the current general SOP are outlined.
-This section will gradually expand as more standardisation is feasibly achieved between group members.
+The Predictive Brain Lab has adopted standarized procedures for designing experiments and processing data for several years now.
+The employment of **standard operating procedures (SOP)** has three main advantages over individualized pipelines:
+1. They provide new lab members with easily understandable and expandable templates for their research
+2. They facilitate the exchange of data amongst lab members and external parties by establishing a common structure.
+3. Standarized approaches facilitates the comparison of effects between different experiments.

+In the following section, we will outline the general SOP.
+Over time, as all members adhere to these guidelines, the procedures will become more specific.
+Typically, these guidelines will be concise and direct you to detailed information about the aspects discussed on the [Donders Intranet Resources](https://intranet.donders.ru.nl/index.php?id=1).

 ### Experiment preparation
 **After initial study design**
-* Small pilot (lab-specific booking rules here)
+* Small pilot (lab-specific booking rules [here](https://intranet.donders.ru.nl/index.php?id=laboratories))
 * PPM (see below), note that it might take up to a few weeks before the project code is available
 * More extensive pilot (if necessary)